ibm-cloud-docs/event-notifications/en-cli.md

       }
       ```

-  - The following example shows format of the `DestinationConfig` object for Slack destination with type as incoming_webhook.
+  - The following example shows format of the `DestinationConfig` object for Slack destination(slack) with type as incoming_webhook.

       ```json
       {